 Cheers with a Mexican Marzipan Atole or Peanut Atole Hot Drink with Maicena!

-Atole (ah-toe-lay) also called atol.
-This is the quintessential Mexican hot beverage made with fine corn flour called Maicena.
-This is a fine flour that is diluted and then added to hot milk or water to make the Mexican marzipan atole.
+Atole (ah-toe-lay) comes from the From Nahuatl atolli, which means “watery.”
+Atol is a quintessential Mexican hot beverage with Maicena (cornstarch).
+The powdery flour dilutes in water and is then added to hot milk or water to make the Mexican marzipan atole.

-Atoles have either fruits and nuts.
-But when chocolate and corn masa are added becomes a champurrado.
-We love them all especially the guava atole.
+Atoles have either fruits or nuts.
+But we cannot confuse champurrado with atol.
+Champurrado results in the mixing of chocolate and corn masa.
+While atole has maicena and not masa.
+We love them all, especially the guava atole.

 The Mexican Marzipan Atole is a delight.
 Are you ready to try it?

-Pour the peanut marzipan milk mix into a saucepan or an aluminum jug and cook it in the stove.
-While the blend warms dilute cornstarch with water in a separate bowl.
+2- Pour the peanut marzipan milk mix into a saucepan or an aluminum jug and cook it on the stove.
+While the blend warms, dilute cornstarch with water in a separate bowl.

-After the first sip, the feeling of warmth, and coziness is what makes the hot drink so special.
+After the first sip, the feeling of warmth and coziness makes the hot drink special.
 Then you will understand why atole is a favorite drink among many Mexican households.

 Atole is a sweet tasty hot beverage that hugs you inside out.